Brandon-Rozek/website/content/blog/2015-11-14-service-workers.md

 ```

-Since <code class="language-javascript">cache.addAll()</code> hasn’t been implemented yet in any of the browsers, and the polyfill implementation didn’t work for my needs.
+Since `cache.addAll()` hasn’t been implemented yet in any of the browsers, and the polyfill implementation didn’t work for my needs.
 I pieced together my own.

 ```javascript
 var updateStaticCache = function() {